Cupertino, California: Geography

 Cupertino is at the southern end of San Francisco Bay.
 The eastern part of the city, located in the Santa Clara Valley, is flat, while the western part rises into the Santa Cruz Mountains.
 Cupertino borders San Jose and Santa Clara to the east, Saratoga to the south, Sunnyvale and Los Altos to the north, and Loyola to the northwest.

 Several streams run through Cupertino on their way to south San Francisco Bay, including (from north to south): Permanente Creek, Stevens Creek, San Tomas Aquino Creek and its Smith Creek, the Regnart Creek and Prospect Creek tributaries of Calabazas Creek, and Saratoga Creek.

-According to the United States Census Bureau, the city has a total area of 11.3 sqmi, 99.99% of it land and 0.01% of it water.
+According to the United States Census Bureau, the city has a total area of 11.3 sqmi, of which 99.99% is land and 0.01% is water.

 Climate

-The average day in Cupertino has a warm-summer Mediterranean climate (Csb under the Köppen climate classification system), with warm to hot, dry summers and cool, wet winters.
+The average day in Cupertino features a warm-summer Mediterranean climate (Csb under the Köppen climate classification system), with warm to hot, dry summers and cool, wet winters.